YLaret/BlauweBagger/README.md

 ### Webserver Design Requirements
 * Schematic and tableview
 * Way to create programs and controll machine manually
-* Tableview with meters table, motors table and log
+* Tableview with meters table, motors table and log window
-* Schematicview with visualization of the plant and a log window
+* Schematicview with visualization of the plant (motor and flow meter states) and a log window
 * Program view

 ## Installation
-* Make sure python and pip are installed
+Make sure python and pip are installed
 * Clone the repository `git clone https://github.com/YLaret/BlauweBagger`
 * Go to the BlauweBagger directory `cd BlauweBagger`
 * Install the python dependencies `pip install -r requirements.txt`